 Pupils are not allowed to bring tuck or food from home.
-The tuck shop is open each day and from it you may buy sweets, chocolate and, at weekends, fizzy drinks.
+The tuck shop is open each day and from it you may buy sweets or chocolate.
 There are also healthy options available.
 The amount of money that you are able to spend each day is limited and the amounts are put on your parents' bill.